-To reinstate an inactive license, it is typically necessary to apply to the Board, meet the current licensing requirements and pay the full licensing fee for the license application type submitted.
-If there has been an interruption in the continuous, clinical practice of medicine greater than two (2) years, the applicant must reestablish his or her competence to practice medicine safely to the Board’s satisfaction.
+NOTE: While inactive, if there has been an interruption in the continuous, clinical practice of medicine in any state greater than two (2) years, the applicant must re-establish his or her competence to practice medicine safely to the Board’s satisfaction.
 Click here to read the Board’s position on re-entering the practice of medicine.

 Why won’t the online renewal form accept my CME entries?

 CME hours must be reported in a certain way for the database to recognize them.
 Use only whole numbers (no decimals) when entering your CME hours.
 Do not add any additional text.
 Remember to “update” the chart after you enter your CME hours.

 I am trying to indicate hospital privileges, but my NC hospital is not among the available choices.